Useful Notes: Furry Fandom

 "Gadget was in many ways the perfect character for me in this pre-sexual phase.
 The clear social expectation that I’d eventually have to date and find a wife (a process that, in 4th grade, I treated as an upcoming errand, not entirely dissimilar to emptying the dishwasher) was made easier by the knowledge that there were people in the world like Gadget — hyper-intelligent female mice — that I could marry."

-is, at the base, a fan of anthropomorphic animal characters (frequently and somewhat ironically abbreviated as simply anthro
+A furry is, at its base, a fan of anthropomorphic animal characters (whom are frequently and somewhat ironically abbreviated to simply anthros

 ).
 Exactly where on the Sliding Scale of Anthropomorphism

 these characters are doesn't matter, but most of them fall under Petting Zoo People